tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 run (DIGSI creates temporary copies of projects when opening them, which are deleted when the tool closes normally).
 These temporary files are expected and are not problematic if they are cleaned up after the tool exits.

-Anomalous file-system activity includes: project files in unexpected locations (a relay project copied to the Desktop or a USB drive), suspicious temporary files that were not cleaned up (suggesting an application crash or abnormal termination), multiple versions of the same project file with slightly different names (backup copies or variants that suggest experimentation), or recently deleted files that were critical (a deletion without backup is reckless).
+The anomalies are files where they do not belong, a relay project copied to the Desktop or a USB stick; temporary files left behind, which says a tool crashed rather than closed cleanly; several near-identically-named copies of one project, the mark of someone experimenting; and a critical file recently deleted, a deletion with no backup being reckless.

-Windows Prefetch files contain evidence of program execution.
-When a user runs an application, Windows creates a Prefetch file that speeds up the next launch.
-Prefetch files contain the executable's name, the timestamp it was run, and which files it accessed.
-An investigator examining an engineering workstation can review Prefetch files to see: what tools were run, when they were run, and which files they accessed.
-If DIGSI was run at 03:00 on a date when no maintenance was scheduled, the Prefetch evidence shows this execution happened.
+Windows Prefetch settles when a tool ran.
+Each launch leaves a record of the executable, the time it ran and the files it touched, so DIGSI started at 03:00 on a date with no maintenance is a fact on the disk, whatever the connection logs do or do not hold.

 ## Recent-files lists and browser history